rutong3955/rutong3955.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: PhD Candidate in Administrative and Policy Studies (Economics Track), University of Pittsburgh.
+subtitle: PhD in Administrative and Policy Studies (Economics Track), University of Pittsburgh.

 profile:
   align: right